Dean Petrich was born September 15, 1950 in Seattle.

 Hill.

-Board by board the house slowly materialized out of his vision.
+Board by board the house slowly materialized out of his vison.
 The

-goal was to prove that so much garbage is thrown out in the city that an
+goal was to prove that so much garbage was thrown out in the city that an

 entire house could be built from other peoples' waste, and that is exactly

-tower, a 40' underground tunnel, concrete slides, three play houses, a
+tower, a 40' underground tunnel, three concrete slides, three hot tubs, a sauna, three play houses, a

-zip line, two trampolines, solar water heater panels, exclusively composting
+zip line, a large tire swing, two trampolines, solar water heater panels, exclusively composting

-toilets, compact fluorescent lighting, and all non-toxic household products.
+toilets, compact flourescent lighting, and all non-toxic household products.

 For the next twenty consecutive years he envited